 In the football scene, the filmmakers actually tried to have the catapult shuttle kick the football off.
 Unfortunately, the shuttle completely obliterated the ball, forcing a Navy Master Chief to just chuck the ball in the air for the desired shot.

 In the initial flyby scene of the aircraft carrier the deck crew can be seen standing in a long line across the deck.
-This is part of the beginning of flight operations as they search for any objects lying around on the flight deck (e.g. flashlights etc.) that could be sucked in the aircrafts intake during takeoff.
+This is part of the beginning of flight operations as they search for any objects lying around on the flight deck (e.g. screws, bolts, trash, etc.) that could be sucked in the aircraft's intake during takeoff.

 In response to Lt.
-Burnett's request to leave the Navy, Admiral Reigart (Gene Hackman) asks him what he's going to do . . "are you gonna fly commercial jets? .. troll the friendly skies in a bus?"
-"Fly the friendly skies" is a slogan of United Airlines; in the 1990's, Hackman was the principal voice-over artist for United.
+Burnett's request to leave the navy, Adm.
+Reigart asks him what he's going to do . . .
+"Are you gonna fly commercial jets?
+Troll the friendly skies in a bus?"
+"Fly the friendly skies" is a slogan of United Airlines; in the 1990s, Gene Hackman was the principal voice-over artist for United Airlines commercials.

 According to the beginning of the movie, the "Cincinnati Accords" ended the war in Bosnia.
 This treaty is loosely based on the real-life Dayton Agreement that ended the war in late 1995.
 Ironically, the "Cincinnati Accords" required NATO forces to withdraw from Bosnia, while the real-life Dayton Agreement allowed a large NATO force to be sent to Bosnia to help ensure the peace deal.

 As Master Chief O'Malley (David Keith) leads Lt.
 Burnett to see Adm.
 Reigart, Burnett asks him if he caught the University of Tennessee's football game the previous Saturday.
 O'Malley replied, "I don't know anything, lieutenant."
 Keith graduated from the University of Tennessee.